cfindlayisme/factorio-docker/README.md

 ## Updating
 Change `ARG version="1.1.94"` in Dockerfile to the desired version, and then build.

+There is a Github actions pipeline that will check daily for new versions and automatically open a PR if so to adjust this, so providing there is no PR open to do so whatever is in the `Dockerfile` should be the latest stable version.

 ## Building
 Built via GitHub Actions, but can be built locally with